Jafar-Rezazadeh/flutter_handy_utils/README.md

 # flutter_handy_utils

 The `flutter_handy_utils` package is a **community-driven** project designed to simplify common tasks in Flutter development.
-It offers a wide range of utility functions and extensions that make building Flutter apps more efficient.
+It offers a wide range of utility functions, extensions and widgets that make building Flutter apps easy.
 Below is everything you need to know about using, contributing, and staying involved with the package.

 ## Features

 ### utils:

-- tree builder: structured parent-child relationships
+- TreeBuilder: structured parent-child relationships

 ### extensions:

-- widgets separator: useful to separate widgets in a list by adding a gap or divider in between them
+- WidgetsSeparator: useful to separate widgets in a list by adding a gap or divider in between them
+- StringEllipsSize: Returns a new string truncated to the specified maximum length

 ## Usage